movingfox/comfy-blog/README.md

     rake db:migrate

 <h3>Routes</h3>
-Make sure these lines in your `config/routes.rb` are at the bottom of the `scope ':locale' do` block (add them if they're not automatically added):
+Make sure to add these lines in your `config/routes.rb` are at the bottom of the `scope ':locale' do` block:

     comfy_route :blog_admin, :path => 'admin'
     comfy_route :blog, :path => 'blog'

 **Important:** When creating a blog in the CMS admin panel, make sure to leave the 'Path' field blank.
 By default, the blog is under `localhost:3000/blog`.
 The path field can be used for other blogs in the future.
 However, it would be yet another parameter after `/blog`, so for example, a second blog for a site would be under `localhost:3000/blog/second-blog`.

 <h3>Views</h3>
 You should also find view templates in `/app/views/blog` folder.
 Feel free to adjust them as you see fit.

+## Known limitations

+It seems as though when you create more than one blog for a site, the blog lookup gets messed up.
+So if there is one blog per site, then everything works correctly (which has been the use case every time we've used the original verison of the gem).

+## Changelog
+- Added the ability to manage blog categories in the backend.
+Can tie blog posts to multiple categories and added a category filter on the front end for blog posts.
 ---

 Copyright 2009-2014 Oleg Khabarov